-- C2.24 When reporting to the Council Cabinet and Council any proposal for income or expenditure not provided for in an approved budget, to identify fully the proposed source of finance, after consultation with the Strategic Director of Resources. - C2.25 To make sure of compliance with the Council's Scheme of Virement (see Appendix 2). - C2.26 To ensure that where, in the view of the Strategic Director of Resources or any Chief Officer, a budget proposal including any virement proposal, will impact materially on another service or Chief Officer's service activity or budget, that proposal is either agreed to by the other relevant Chief Officer or is the subject of a report to Council Cabinet prior to its implementation. - C2.27 To prepare, in conjunction with the Strategic Director of Resources, requests to Cabinet for approval for unspent budget provisions, receipts of donations, and fundraising activities, to be carried forward to the next financial year (by way or earmarked reserves).
-These should generally be restricted to specific items of a 'one off' nature where monies will be spent for the same purpose in the following financial year.
+- C2.19 When reporting to the Council Cabinet and Council any proposal for income or expenditure not provided for in an approved budget, to identify fully the proposed source of finance, after consultation with the Director of Finance. - C2.20 To make sure of compliance with the Council's Scheme of Virement (see Appendix 2). - C2.21 To ensure that where, in the view of the Director of Finance or any Chief Officer, a budget proposal including any virement proposal, will impact materially on another Chief Officer's service activity or budget, that proposal is agreed prior to implementation by both Chief Officers.??